 2. ZIO threads reduced to pri=98.

 The zio threads run in the SYSDC (Duty Cycle) scheduling class, which runs the threads (when on duty) at pri=99.
 This is changed to pri=98.
 SYSDC is only used by zio threads, so the impact is small.

 3. Shrink vmem hashtable only if 8x as large as necessary.

 vmem_hash_rescale() is called every 15 seconds and by timeout(), which runs at pri=99.
 If a vmem arena's hash table is more than twice its ideal size (or less than half its ideal size), the hash table is resized, which takes up to 1.5 seconds on a test machine.
 I observed that this resizing would happen periodically, as the number of hash entries grew and shrank.
 To reduce this oscillation, I made it so that it will only shrink the hashtable once it is 1/8th the ideal size.

 4. kmem_depot_ws_reap() periodically calls kpreempt() (disabled by default)

 Force kmem_depot_ws_reap() to periodically invoke the scheduler by calling kpreempt().
 This is not necessary if kernel preemption is enabled, but is a less invasive change in behavior.

 Every tick (10ms), we will reevaluate the kernel threads priorities and preempt the running thread if there is a higher-priority thread runnable (and optionally, if there is a same-priority thread runnable).

-Updated by Daniel Kimmel about 5 years ago
+Updated by Daniel Kimmel almost 6 years ago

 My mistake, we decided to revert solution 5 described above for the following reason: